Pro Drums for Songwriters

 Ned Douglas, currently Head Of Music at Dave Stewart's Weapons Of Mass Entertainment, is an accomplished master of drum programming.
 He has worked with Andy Wright on the Simply Red album "Life," and has formed an enduring working relationship with Dave Stewart.
 This has resulted in working with Marianne Faithfull, Gwen Stefani, Mudbone and on the new film version of Alfie.
 Recent projects also included programming with Al Stone for Hooverphonic and Eagle Eye Cherry.
 Ned worked with DJ Syze-up (listed below) to create their DrumCore content.

 This is the real deal in reggae drumming.
 As half of "Sly & Robbie," reggae's premier rhythm section, Sly Dunbar has appeared on records by legends such as Bob Marley, Peter Tosh, Jimmy Cliff, Black Uhuru and Burning Spear.
 He has also played with non-reggae artists such as Grace Jones, Mick Jagger, Bob Dylan, and Herbie Hancock.
 His latest work is in the classic "Dub" style.

-Gregg is known around Seattle as a versatile local drummer who has played with a number of great artists.
-From vintage rock grooves with Canned Heat, Randy Hanson/Noel Redding to R&B with Big Mama Thornton to jazz with Herb Ellis, Carter Jefferson and European jazz saxophonist Leszek Zadlo.
-He is just as known for getting great drum tones and has helped players like Matt Cameron explore new sounds and even has his own copmany making custom snares.
+Gregg Keplinger is known around Seattle as a versatile local drummer who has played with a number of great artists.
+He's played vintage rock grooves with Canned Heat and Randy Hanson/Noel Redding, R&B with Big Mama Thornton, and jazz with Herb Ellis, Carter Jefferson and European jazz saxophonist Leszek Zadlo.
+He is known for getting great drum tones, and has helped players like Matt Cameron explore new sounds.
+Gregg has his own company, Keplinger Drums, that makes custom instruments.

 Steve Gadd is a legendary session drummer who has worked with Paul Simon, Steely Dan, Aretha Franklin, Stevie Wonder, Joe Cocker, Bob James, Chick Corea, Al Di Meola, Paul McCartney, Eric Clapton, Manhattan Transfer, James Taylor and many more.
 He is one of the most recorded drummers in history, playing drums professionally for over 37 years.
 He is the groove behind classics such as Steely Dan's 'Aja' and Al Di Meola's 'Elegant Gypsy'.